blade-ui-kit/docs/input.md

 ## Basic Usage

-The most basic usage of the component exists in setting a `name` attribute:
+The most basic usage of the component is to set its `name` attribute:

 ```html
 <x-input name="search" />